stakater-archive/StakaterCloudDocs-Archived/content/sre/networking/custom-router.md

 Users can create their own Router to host applications by providing a separate `routeSelector` e.g. `router: myapp`.
 This new router will select all the Routes that has a label `router: myapp`.

-## Adding your own Domain
+## How to add custom domain?

-Consider hosting domain for `custom.domain.com`; you need to take care of following steps
+Consider have a domain `custom.domain.com`; you need to take care of following steps to use router sharding:

 1. Create TLS certificates
 2. Create new router